ajay-s24/lldp_automation/README.md

 ## Usage

-Run the script locally on your computer.
+1. Run the script locally on your computer.

-The script will prompt you to enter:
-1. NIC match string, could be network interface hardware name, NIC name, etc. (if left blank, uses default, which is "Broadcom Inc. and subsidiaries")
+2. NIC match string:
+   - When prompted, enter the network interface hardware name or NIC vendor name. (e.g. enp13s0np0, MT28800 Family, etc.)
+   - Partial matches are allowed. (example: Entering "e" will list all NICs with an "e" in the name)
+   - If left blank (if you click enter without typing anything), the default "Broadcom Inc. and subsidiaries" is used as the NIC match string.
+   - All NICs under the match string will be displayed.
-2. If multiple interfaces match, select which interface to test
+3. If multiple interfaces match, a numbered list of interfaces will appear.
+Select the number corresponding to the interface to test.
-3. Switch hostname/IP and SSH credentials (if credentials not in YAML file)
-4. Whether to run optional tests
+4. Users will be prompted for switch SSH credentials if the switch name and credentials are not in the creds.yaml file. (e.g. Switch User: root, Switch Pass: password123)
+5. Tests are optional and numbered, select the number corresponding to the test.
+Users can run as many tests as they like.
-5. Whether to reboot the server for LLDP consistency testing
+6. After exiting the tests, you have the option to reboot the server for LLDP consistency testing. (type y or n)

+Note: Look at example output for clarification.

 ## Major Functions